alex-ten/HFSP/content/analyses/open_loop/01 setup.md

 ### The setup

 In this section, I will describe some preliminary steps taken to perform model selection.
 As you remember, we are trying to find a good model of task choice, given a prior decision to end the current streak and choose a different task (i.e. considering "switch" trials only).
 I considered a multinomial logistic regression family of models that assume that a task with maximal value (or utility) is chosen amongst alternatives.
-The value is computed as a linear combination of individual-specific and task-specific predictors (see Yves Croissant's [tutorial](https://cran.r-project.org/web/packages/mlogit/vignettes/mlogit.pdf){: .animated} for more information on conditional logistic regression).
+The value is computed as a linear combination of individual-specific and task-specific predictors (see Yves Croissant's tutorial <a href='{{base.url}}/pdfs/Croissant_2012_mlogit.pdf' class='animated' target='_blank'>[pdf]</a>{: .animated} for more information on conditional logistic regression).
 For example, facing a set of choices, an individual might consider her current level of performance on each of the tasks or how interesting she finds the each of the tasks to be (alternative-specific variables).
 The choice might also be influenced by the individual characteristics, like group assignment (individual-specific variable).

 Given the exploratory nature of this effort, I have identified a set of 19 potentially interesting predictors.
 These include various measures of performance, time spent on each task, subjective ratings, and several other: